Pungyeon/clean-go-article/README.md

 ## Introduction to Clean Code

-Clean Code, is the pragmatic concept of ensuring readable and maintainable code.
-Clean Code establishes trust in the codebase and will steer developers away from introducing bugs.
-Clean Code will also establish much more stability in development speed, which typically will take a nose dive in the later stages of projects, due to higher risk of increasing bugs when introducing changes, as the codebase expands.
+Clean code is the pragmatic concept of promoting readable and maintainable software.
+Clean code establishes trust in the codebase and helps minimize the chances of careless bugs being introduced.
+It also helps developers maintain their agility, which typically plummets as the codebase expands due to the increased risk of introducing bugs.

-### Test Driven Development
+### Test-Driven Development

-The core of creating clean code stems from creating good tests.
-Writing good tests helps create clean code, as it invites developers to think about the outcomes and test coverage of functions / functionality.
-It's easier to test a function that is only 4 lines, rather than a function, which is 40.
-In the same manner, a function which is 4 lines, is typically easier to understand than a function of 40 lines.
-Therefore, when using test driven development, the resulting code is much more likely to be of a cleaner nature.
+Test-driven development is the practice of testing your code frequently throughout short development cycles or sprints.
+It ultimately contributes to code cleanliness by inviting developers to question the functionality and purpose of their code.
+To make testing easier, developers are encouraged to write short functions that only do one thing.
+It's certainly easier to test (and understand) a function that's only 4 lines long than one that's 40, for example.

-The next important part of test driven development, which is very closely related to clean code, is the TDD cycle:
+Test-driven development consists of the following cycle:

-1. Write a test which fails
+1. Write a test that fails
 2. Make the test pass
-3. Refactor code
+3. Refactor your code
 4. Repeat

-Step three of the cycle, ensures that we can refactor our code as we are writing it.
-The tests ensure that our refactor doesn't change the outcome of our functions and we can therefore, essentially, go crazy refactoring our code to be as clean as possible.
-As we go along, and our codebase expands, we will still have our tests, to make sure that our refactoring will not affect the outcome of our functions.
+Testing and refactoring are intertwined in this process.
+As you refactor your code to make it more understandable or maintainable, you need to test your changes thoroughly to ensure that you haven't altered the behavior of your functions.
+As the codebase expands, you will be able to rely on these tests to verify that your refactoring hasn't inadvertently changed the functionality of the software.

-###  Naming
+###  Naming Conventions

 #### Comments
 First things first: I want to address the topic of comments.
 Unnecessary comments are the biggest indicator of code smell.
 Comments are usually added into a code base, because something is so unclear, that it's deemed necessary to explain with a comment.
 Of course, this is not always the case.
 In Go, all according to `gofmt` all public variables and functions, should be annotated.
 I think this is absolutely fine, as this makes documentation easy.
 However, I therefore always want to distinguish between comments which enable auto-generated documentation and all other comments.
 Annotation comments, for documentation, should be written like documentation.
 They should be high level and concern the logical implementation as little as possible, other than on the highest abstraction level.